togostanza/togostanza/doc/Inter-stanza-Communication.md

 ## Receiving events

-There are two main ways for a stanza to receive events: one is to use attribute values, and the other is to define `handleEvent()` in the stanza.
+There are two main ways for a stanza to receive events: one is to use attribute values, and the other is to define `handleEvent()` method in the stanza class.
 Either way, use `<togostanza--container>` to wrap the sending and receiving stanzas (Note that here we put two dashes between "togostanza" and "container".
 This indicates that this is a togostanza built-in element).
 The container element will bridge the events stanzas.

 ## Receiving events via attributes (stanza parameters)